-This belief is so ingrained that to this day, I think every fight with my beau is The End.
-Now, those thoughts only last for a moment or two.
-Early on though they caused a whole lot of angst.
-Because me freaking out about which appliance he used to make the dressing (for the record: it should be the blender), outweighs over a decade of love & devotion.
+This belief that fighting = bad is so ingrained that I still think most fights with my beau are The End!
+Obviously me freaking out about which appliance he used to make the dressing (for the record: it should be the blender) can outweigh over a decade of love & devotion.

 These days the freak-outs only last a moment or two, instead of causing days of angst.
 It also helps to know that I’m not alone in this hyperbolic thinking.
 Friends whose relationships I admire as well as my counseling clients struggle with this as well.

 Fighting fair is far healthier for your relationship than never speaking up.